cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 1. Reboot the virtual instance with the new Cloudify Manager.

-1. If you have running agents, make sure that you apply `patch-1`, then run `cfy agents install`.
+1. If you have running agents, run `cfy agents install`.

 # Upgrading into the new roles system